Fentress County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 499 sqmi, of which 499 sqmi is land and 0.3 sqmi (0.06%) is water.

 Fentress County includes part of Dale Hollow Reservoir and is drained by forks of the Obey and Cumberland Rivers.

 The county is the easternmost county in the United States to observe Central Time.

+Unlike most of Tennessee, a sizable part of northern Fentress County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+Pall Mall in particular is north of the Sun Belt.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.